Progressive Christian & non-Christian views

 ordered Adam and Even to not eat the fruit or even touch the Tree of

 Knowledge of Good and Evil.
-2 They no awareness of right
+2 As God created them, they no awareness of right

 and wrong, of good and evil.
-However, they realized that by eating of the tree's
+However, they seem to have believed that by eating of the tree's

 fruit they would gain that awareness.
 That implies that the couple was